shafkat63/Super-market-managment-system-using-C-Plus-Plus/README.md

-Build this project for  Object Oriented Programming Course (CSE-201) course.
+Build this project for  Object Oriented Programming Course (CSE-201).

 Used C++ for OOP